 Predicted Win: The Shape of Water

-In my opinion, a mixed bag.
+Inevitably, this category is a mixed bag.
 This category can between 5 and up to 10 nominees depending on the Academy’s votes.
 I didn’t care much at all for Darkest Hour and The Post (reviews coming soon) and am quite baffled as to how they got in.
 Whilst I am a big advocate of director Christopher Nolan, Dunkirk is his weakest film and I would much rather have seen one of his earlier works be more recognised.

 What’s very interesting this year is how uncertain the winner here is, any of these could win.
 I doubt it will be Call Me By Your Name, particularly as it shares similar themes to last year’s winner, Moonlight.
 As for who will win, although Three Billboards Outside Ebbing, Missouri cleared up at the Golden Globes, with the backlash that’s gone against it, I’m not so sure it will strike gold twice.
 I think The Shape of Water is probably the most likely film to pip Three Billboards to the post or at a very long shot, Get Out, which would be a success both for it being a great film and also would further the Academy away from the #OscarsSoWhite scandal two years ago.
 Ultimately, anyone that wins here is going to do so for good reasons, unless it’s the aforementioned Darkest Hour or The Post.

+I’d be happy with any of the five films that I loved to win.
 As for films that were snubbed, I would have liked to have seen All The Money In The World and Hostiles in the running and although it was very unlikely to happen, Logan, would have been deserving here too.

 Timothee Chalamet for Call Me By Your Name